UCL-ARC/fortran-tooling/README.md

 ford ford-home.md
 ```

-This will create a folder `ford-docs` within the root of the repo.
-Within `ford-docs` there will be an
+This will create a folder `gh-pages/ford-docs` within the root of the repo.
+Within `gh-pages/ford-docs` there will be an
 `index.html` file.
 Open this file in a browser to view the generated documentation.
 Further
 information about how Ford is set up within this repo is provided in the generated
 documentation at `Tools->Documentation->Ford`.

-> Note: the name of the output directory for our docs, `ford-docs`, is defined in [ford-home.md](./ford-home.md)
+> Note: the name of the output directory for our docs, `ford-docs`, is defined in [ford-home.md](./ford-home.md) as the value
+> for `output_dir`